lindenconrad/TEAM-5-ADS506-Final-Project/README.md

 ### Project Summary
 This project analyzes three major U.S. retail sales categories using monthly time-series data from the U.S. Census Bureau/FRED (1992–2019):
 Clothing Stores, Furniture & Home Furnishings, and Electronic Shopping & Mail-Order (E-Commerce).
 Our goal was to uncover long-term trends and seasonal patterns, then compare forecasting approaches to determine which model best fits each retail category.
-We implemented and evaluated three forecasting methods:

-ARIMA (AutoRegressive Integrated Moving Average)<br>
-ETS (Error-Trend-Seasonality / Exponential Smoothing)<br>
-TSLM (Time Series Linear Model)<br>

 Results show that no single model performs best across all categories.
 Instead, each retail sector displays unique behavior requiring a category-specific forecasting strategy.